 Why upper-room germicidal UV is effective

 Upper-room germicidal UV fixtures constantly run so the air is disinfected all the time.
-This can help prevent airborne transmission of viruses and bacteria, which is something many other products are not able to prevent.
+This can help prevent airborne transmission of viruses and bacteria.
+Many other products only disinfect surfaces and cannot prevent transmission.

 For example, germicidal UV products that disinfect surfaces (like hand-held wands or mobile UV units) are only effective until pathogens hit the surface again.
 Even germicidal UV fixtures for HVAC equipment do little to prevent person to person transmission.

-The IES notes that two studies have shown upper-room UV fixtures to be about 80% effective against the spread of tuberculosis (TB).
+The IES references two studies that have shown upper-room UV fixtures to be about 80% effective against the spread of tuberculosis (TB).

-80% may seem low compared to other products that can inactivate up to 99.9% of pathogens.
+80% may seem low compared to other products that claim can inactivate up to 99.9% of pathogens.
 But remember, we are talking about the transmission of germs from person-to-person, not how well the product kills pathogens.
-Given that perspective, 80% effectiveness
+Given that perspective, 80% effectiveness is very high.

 Building requirements for upper-room germicidal UV